-As of January 1, 2017, pursuant to California Business & Professions Code section 6061.7(a), Abraham Lincoln University is providing its Information Report, Reporting Year 2017 disclosure form.
+Pursuant to California Business & Professions Code section 6061.7(a), Abraham Lincoln University is providing its Information Report, Reporting Year 2018 disclosure form.

 After graduation from the Juris Doctor (J.D.), students are eligible to sit for the California Bar Examination.
 Upon successful completion of the California Bar Examination, the Multistate Professional Responsibility Exam, meeting all applicable moral character requirements, and not being in arrears with family support obligations, School of Law graduates can become members of the State Bar of California and be eligible to practice in California and Federal courts.